Student Organization Handbook

 - All events are tentative until approved by Campus Life and Public Services via the R25 Facility Reservation System.

-- The student organization officer who submitted the R25 form will receive an email notification with the status of the event.
+- The student organization officer who submitted the R25 form will receive an email notification from Public Services/R25 with the status of the event.

 - After approval of your event, it is a good idea to check in and reconfirm with all of the parties involved in making your event a success, including your advisor.